 Step 6: Top the batter with the apple mixture.

 Step 7: Pour the remaining cake batter on top of the apples.
-Use a rubber spatula to spread the batter around the cake pan to make sure all of the apples are covered.
+Use a rubber spatula to spread the batter around the cake pan to ensure all the apples are covered.

 Step 8: Bake the cake at 350º F for 35-40 minutes until done.
 To test for doneness, insert a toothpick into the center of the cake.
 If the toothpick comes out clean, it is done baking.
-If you see batter or crumbs, the cake needs to bake longer.
+If you see batter or crumbs, the cake must be baked longer.

-Step 9: Remove the cake from the oven and allow it to cool in a wire cooling rack.
+Step 9: Remove the cake from the oven and let it cool on a wire cooling rack.
 You can cut the cake after it has cooled.

-See all of those yummy layers of apple?
+See all of those yummy layers of apples?
 The bites of this cake are sooo crazy good!!

 Optional Mix-In Ideas: